keeps/commons-ip-dotnet/README.md

 ## Commons-IP (Java)

 The base of this project is the implementation of [E-ARK IP manipulation java library](https://github.com/keeps/commons-ip).
-The current application use some strategies to use a wrapper of that project in order to use him in a .net project.
+The current application use somes strategies to use a wrapper of that project in order to use apply it a .net project.

 ## IKVM
 "IKVM.NET includes the following components: A Java Virtual Machine implemented in .NET.
 A .NET implementation of the Java class libraries.
 A tool that translates Java bytecode (JAR files) to .NET IL (DLLs or EXE files)."
 For more information see [http://www.ikvm.net/](http://www.ikvm.net/)